ALPHA-Defense-Systems/.github/ISSUE_TEMPLATE/weekly-task.md

     id: notes
     attributes:
       label: 💬 Additional Notes
-      description: Any extra guidance or walkthrough hints
+      description: Optional hints or guidance for this challenge
       placeholder: "Focus on process creation events and correlation with Sysmon logs..."
     validations:
       required: false